I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/ns-d3d10umddi-d3d11_1ddiarg_videodecoderbeginframe.md

 ## Members

-`ContentKeySize`

-The size, in bytes, of the content key that is specified in the <b>pContentKey</b> member.

 `hOutputView`

 A handle to the driver's private data for the video decoder output view.
 This handle was created through a call to the <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d11_1ddi_createvideoprocessoroutputview.md">CreateVideoProcessorOutputView</a> function.